AdobeDocs/analytics-platform.en/help/components/exports/manage-export-logs.md

    {style="table-layout:auto"}

 1. Ensure that any columns you want to display are selected.
 Selected columns appear on the Exports page and display the relevant information.

+## View audit logs

+Full-table exports are also tracked in the [Customer Journey Analytics audit logs](/help/privacy/audit-log.md). <!-- Need to see what the Component Type for full-table export will be and add it here.
+Also, under "Event type captured by audit logs" there would be a new event type called "Full-table export".
+4 actions would be "Create, Delete, Edit, Export" and "API_Request"?
+Also information about the locations.
+Probably have a different component for the location credentials.-->